 Expect lots of activity

-When you walk into an Orthodox Church, you may see a couple people here and there actually standing in their pews.
+When you walk into an Orthodox Church, you may see a couple people here and there actually standing in their pews (if the church has pews).
 But most everyone else is doing something else.
-You may see some lighting candles either in the narthex (vestibule or entrance of the church) or near the iconostasis (wall of icons separating the altar from the rest of the church).
+You may see some lighting candles in the narthex (vestibule or entrance of the church) or near the iconostasis (wall of icons separating the altar from the rest of the church).
 Others you might see kissing icons all around the church, weaving in and out of alcoves while the priest prays at the altar.
 In Orthodoxy, we like to call all this activity “holy noise.”

 Let’s say you show up right at 10:00 a.m. for the Liturgy.
 When suddenly, you find yourself accosted with “holy noise,” and realize the service has already started!
 Clearly, our website says service starts at 10:00 a.m.
 So…why is everyone here so early?